resbaz/lessons/authorea/README.md

 ##### Version control

 In the FAQ section of the Authorea [help page](https://www.authorea.com/help) it tells you how to link your document to your own GitHub account.

-**Challenge:** Create a GitHub account and link your document to it.
-Make some changes to your document and then push those changes to GitHub.
+This could be presented as a live demo.

 ##### Including your code